What you will learn from this article:

 Do you feel constantly anxious?
 Worried about being worried?
 Have crippling panic attacks or feel terrified by everyday situations?
-Wonder why some people experience only occasional anxiety while others seem immobilized by fear?
+Do you regularly ask yourself, “Why am I so anxious?”
+If you find yourself wondering why some people experience only occasional anxiety while others seem immobilized by fear, you’re not alone.

-Everyone experiences anxiety at some point in their lives; maybe it’s nervousness before speaking to a group or having to navigate heavy traffic.
+The truth is, everyone experiences anxiety at some point in their lives and feeling anxious is a normal part of many everyday situations.
+Some experience feeling anxious before speaking to a group or having to navigate heavy traffic while others get nervous when flying or during confrontation.
+Feeling anxious in certain situations is normal.
 But when anxiety becomes constant and excessive, it causes people to feel out of control and frequently makes the activities of daily life difficult.
+In some cases, it may even benefit the individual to seek out treatment for their anxiety.

+If you want to know what to do when feeling anxious, this article will help.
 Here you’ll learn about what causes anxiety and get an overview of anxiety symptoms.
-We’ll also cover some ways to start treating anxiety.
+We’ll also cover some ways to start treating anxiety so you can start unlocking an extraordinary life today.

-The causes of anxiety disorders aren’t fully understood.
+Why do people get anxiety?
+The causes of anxiety disorders aren’t fully understood, and there can actually be many things that ignite anxiety in people.
 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor.
-Anxiety also manifests in a variety of ways and can have different triggers.
+Anxiety also manifests in a variety of ways and can have multiple triggers for different people.

 All told, the National Institute of Mental Health estimates that 40 million adults in the United States have some kind of anxiety disorder.
 That’s roughly 18% of the adult population.
-Women are twice as likely to be affected as men.
+Women are also twice as likely to be affected as men when it comes to feeling anxious.

-Signs of anxiety can be emotional, physical, or a combination of both.
+Symptoms of anxiety can be emotional, physical or a combination of both that often cause you to stop and wonder, “Why am I so anxious in this situation?”
 Symptoms of anxiety can include one or more of the following:

 Physical anxiety symptoms